rafifrzd/Finance-Dashboard-Power-BI/README.md

 <br>

-The data and completion of this project was provided by [ITAAI - Accounting - Analytics - Excel - Power BI YouTube channel](https://www.youtube.com/watch?v=fV0RJBgdp3c&list=PL2kUmMh1BdCXh2590uU78wzpW7GdfzcaF&index=2).
+The data of this project was provided by [ITAAI - Accounting - Analytics - Excel - Power BI YouTube channel](https://www.youtube.com/watch?v=fV0RJBgdp3c&list=PL2kUmMh1BdCXh2590uU78wzpW7GdfzcaF&index=2).
 The initial dashboard's design was then radically modified and changed in order to create a dashbord that is more comprehensive and easy to understand.

 <br>